DrPrettyman/node-background/README.md

-# Node Background Component
+# Animated Network Background Component

-A React component that creates an interactive, animated background with floating nodes and dynamic connections.
+A React component that creates an animated background for your website with floating nodes and dynamic connections.
 The component supports both light and dark modes and is fully responsive.

 ## Features